 In a 4-quart saucepan, melt the coconut oil over medium heat.
 Add the onion, garlic, and poblano chilies and cook until the onion becomes translucent and lightly brown.
 Add the corn, zucchini, epazote, and broth.
 Simmer for 20 minutes or until the vegetables are tender.
 Add the chopped zucchini blossoms and stir to combine.
 Season with salt and pepper to taste.

 Serve hot, garnished with mozzarella.
 Pass tortillas at the table.

-To make Fresh Mozzarella – Combine ¼ cup raw cashews and 1¼ cups water in a high speed blender.
+To make Fresh Mozzarella – Combine ¼ cup raw cashews and 1¼ cups water in a high-speed blender.
 Add ¼ cup refined coconut oil, melted.
 Blend on high speed until smooth, about 2 minutes.
-Add 3 tsp kappa carrageenan, ¼ cup tapioca starch, 1 tsp salt and ¾ tsp lactic acid to the blender. process until combined.
-Pour the mixture into a non-stick saucepan and cook, over medium heat, stirring with a silicone spatula, until mixture is thick and glossy.
+Add 3 tsp kappa carrageenan, ¼ cup tapioca starch, 1 tsp salt, and ¾ tsp lactic acid to the blender. process until combined.
+Pour the mixture into a non-stick saucepan and cook, over medium heat, stirring with a silicone spatula, until the mixture is thick and glossy.
 Pour into a small 2 cup mold.
 Chill until firm.
 Cut into cubes, measure 1 cup for this recipe and store the remaining mozzarella in your refrigerator.

-Kappa Carrageenan is available on Amazon.
+Resources- Kappa Carrageenan and Lactic Acid are available on Amazon.

 serves six to eight